 Owen Walker is an award-winning journalist who has covered business and investment issues in the US, UK and continental Europe.
 He is Asset Management Correspondent with the Financial Times, having previously served as Commissioning Editor in the Special Reports team.
 Before that he edited special FT publications on corporate governance, retail investment and pension scheme management.
 He has served as trustee on the board of the Pearson Group Pension Plan and was a committee member of the Association of Member Nominated Trustees.
 Mr Walker is author of a book on activist investors, Barbarians in the Boardroom, which was published in June.

 For the first time since 2010, the global economy is outperforming, but optimism for the year ahead is tinged with caution.
 Confidence is buoyed by a benign environment characterised by low market volatility, low interest rates and strong growth in the US, Europe and other developed and emerging economies.
 However, fiscal tightening, diverging monetary policies, geo-political uncertainties, and uneasiness around the long-term prospects for the US and China, are just some of the major factors which may reshape the investment environment for all asset classes.

-Chaired by senior Financial Times journalists, the FT’s Investment Management Summit, now in its fifth year, will bring together leading institutional investors, economists and asset managers to look beyond the short-term indicators, examining the stability of the growth momentum, and the opportunities and risks that lie beneath.
+Chaired by senior Financial Times journalists, the FT’s Investment Management Summit, now in its fifth year, is a meeting point for leading institutional investors, economists and asset managers to discuss the outlook beyond the short-term indicators, examining the stability of the growth momentum, and the opportunities and risks ahead.

 Agenda - 25th Sep